ethereum/ethereum-org-website/public/content/translatathon/details/index.md

 ### Evaluation process

-We work with [Acolad](https://www.acolad.com/), a leading localization agency, on all review and QA processes for ethereum.org content.

 As part of the evaluation process for the Translatathon, all translations will be subject to a QA and feedback step, where professional linguists will evaluate submissions by individual translators based on quality and accuracy.

 We will also be running anti-machine translation measures, with Crowdin providing some tools that automatically detect machine translations.